 To implement any recommendations made following regulatory inspections.

-To contribute to and to implement all preschool policies and procedures, e.g. collection of children procedures, child protection, health and safety, confidentiality etc.
+To contribute to, update and implement all preschool policies and procedures, e.g. collection of children procedures, child protection, health and safety, confidentiality etc.

 To manage the preschool petty cash system and to ensure that any systems for income collection or invoicing are followed.